Emma Beiter Bomme: Career

-Beiter Bomme competes in the 60m, 100m and 200m.
-She ran for Denmark in the 4 × 100 metres relay at the 2020 Summer Olympics, where they finished seventh in their heat.
+She ran for Denmark in the 4 × 100 metres relay at the delayed 2020 Summer Olympics, in Tokyo, Japan, where they finished seventh in their heat and running Astrid Glenner-Frandsen, Ida Karstoft and Mathilde Kramer, broke the Danish national record with a time of 43.51 seconds.

+She competed for Denmark in the sprint relay at the 2023 European Athletics Team Championships in Silesia, Poland.
+She started training in hurdles in the summer of 2023.
+She competed for Denmark at the Nordic Athletics Championships in 2024, in the 60 metres hurdles.
+She ran as part of the Danish 4x100m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
+She finished sixth in the 100 metres hurdles at the 2024 Doha Diamond League event in May 2024.

 Personal life

+She is the daughter of athletes.
 Her mother Charlotte Beiter won the Danish national heptathlon title and later served as athletics director at the Sparta Atletik club in Copenhagen, Denmark.
 Her father Carsten Bomme is the former Danish national decathlon champion and later worked as an athletics coach.
+Her sister Ida Beiter Bomme is also an international athlete.